-Section 14 contains a \$125,000 General Fund appropriation in fiscal year 2025 to the General Assembly to support a Wealth Tax Commission.
+As introduced, section 14 contained a \$125,000 General Fund appropriation in fiscal year 2025 to the General Assembly to support a Wealth Tax Commission.
+The House Committee on Appropriations recommends amending section 14 to clarify that this authorized expenditure is contingent upon the availability of funds.